- Written by Samantha Sherer on

 The product must be good.
 If return rate is high, it is generally a sign the product is not high quality.
 Making your customers happy is the best way to long-term success, and quality products are a large part of that equation.
 Over time, you will earn a good reputation that will go a long way to aiding you in your future sales.

 Working with a vendor that offers good support can make the difference between a good or poor experience.
 Problems can occur, and knowing you have support from the vendor when required gives peace of mind.
 Support can be offered in several way depending on the size of the vendor, from a dedicated account manager to live chat or email support.

 You also need to check out what marketing materials are available and how good the quality is.
 Some companies provide landing pages you can use or banners to place on your website.
 Consider all the options carefully and think about how you can make them work for you.

 Bear in mind, many customers will not buy on the first visit.
 Find out what the cookie period is, as the longer they are tracked the better for your income.

 Merchants all have to start their businesses at some point, but it is preferable to work with long-established vendors with a good reputation and high traffic.
 Do your research and make sure they tick all the boxes above.
 As a caveat, don’t be totally put off by new vendors if they are offering an excellent products and a good rate of commission.

-Strong performance marketing networks provide conversion metrics, which will allow you to see which merchants convert their visitors to sales well.
+Strong affiliate marketing networks provide conversion metrics, which will allow you to see which merchants convert their visitors to sales well.
 New vendors will not have any metrics to report, so this may be a reason to wait before committing to them.